scottvr/phart/docs/architecture/layout-partitioning-spec.md

 Interaction with existing output pagination:

-- If constrained-layered is enabled, output pagination can still apply within each panel.
+- If constrained mode is enabled, output pagination can still apply within each panel.
-- Recommended behavior is to disable viewport pagination by default when constrained-layered is active, unless explicitly requested.
+- Recommended behavior is to disable viewport pagination by default when constrained mode is active, unless explicitly requested.

 ## 11. Failure Modes and Safeguards